music-suite/music-suite/docs/src/User-Guide.md

 ```
 -->

-## Time, change and sampling
+## Time-varying values

+The structures we have been dealing with so far are all discrete, capturing some (potentially infinite) set of *time points* or *notes*.
+We will now look at an alternative time structure where this is not necessarily the case. @[Behavior] represents a *time-varying values*, or functions of time.

-TODO Behavior and Reactive
+TODO example

-@[Behaviors] are *continous* functions of time.
+Behaviours are continous, which implies that:

+- They are defined at *any point in time*.
+A behavior always has a value, unlike, e.g. aligned boices.

+- They can change at infinitely small intervals.
+Just like with vector graphics, behaviours allow us to zoom in arbitrarily close, and potentially discover new changes.
+Thus it is (in general) nonsensical to talk about *when* a behaviour changes.

-A @[Reactive] is like a behaviours that can only change at certain well-known locations.
-Alternative, you can think of it as a @[Voice] that stretches out indefinately in both directions.
+A @[Reactive] is a discrete behabior, e.g. a time-varing value that can only change at certain well-known locations.
+A @[Reactibe] value is similar to a @[Voice], but stretches out indefinately in both directions.

+TODO exampels of Reactives

+### Constant values
+### Switching
+### Predefined behaviors
+### Transforming Behaviors and Reactives

+IsPitch/Transposable
+Transformable
+Functor
+Applicative
+Monad

+### Conversions
+#### Reactive to Behavior
+#### Behavior to Reactive
+#### Score to Behavior
 <!--
 TODO viewing a score as a Behavior (concatB).
 Useful for "vertical slice view" of harmony, as in https://web.mit.edu/music21/doc/usersGuide/usersGuide_09_chordify.html
 -->